nikidkny/sys-dev-nosql-dbs/README-DOCKER.md

      CMD ["npm", "run", "dev"]
      ```
      - Use a Node.js base image that matches your local environment
-     - Expose the port your app runs on (backend)
+     - Expose the port your app runs on

 2. **Create a Docker-Compose File**